Al-Ahli Arab Hospital explosion: Rocket vs airstrike

-The Associated Press noted the absence of any large crater of the sort that would be expected if the explosion were caused by an Israeli airstrike.
-Although Israel does have smaller munitions in its arsenal, the AP noted that "there has been no public evidence of such missile strikes in the area around the al-Ahli Arab Hospital on Tuesday night".
-AP reported that David Shank, a retired US Army colonel with expertise in military rockets and missiles, explained that the large explosion and subsequent fire was likely caused by the fact that the rocket was still full of propellant.
-A later analysis by the AP, including video evidence and satellite imagery, as well as expert opinion, assessed that a rocket was fired from Gaza, and that "the hospital explosion was most likely caused when part of that rocket crashed to the ground", though the lack of physical evidence makes definitive proof unlikely if not impossible.
+The Associated Press (AP) noted the absence of any large crater of the sort that would be expected if the explosion were caused by an Israeli airstrike.
+Although Israel does have smaller munitions in its arsenal, the AP said that: "there has been no public evidence of such missile strikes in the area around the al-Ahli Arab Hospital on Tuesday night".
+AP reported that David Shank, a retired U.S. Army colonel with expertise in military rockets and missiles, explained that the large explosion and subsequent fire was likely caused by the fact that the rocket was still full of propellant.
+An analysis by the AP on 21 October, including video evidence and satellite imagery, as well as expert opinion, assessed that a rocket was fired from Gaza, and that: "the hospital explosion was most likely caused when part of that rocket crashed to the ground", though the lack of physical evidence makes definitive proof unlikely if not impossible.

+In November, AP issued a correction noting that the "key" video of a rocket fired from Gaza and then breaking up could no longer be used to support its earlier assessment: it depicted a rocket fired from Israel.
+The AP nonetheless stood by its assessment.
+AP referred to experts having determined, based on three videos, that the rockets launched by the Palestinians before the explosion were launched "on a trajectory that would have taken them in the direction of the hospital seconds before the explosion".
+The AP then referred to the Netiv HaAsara video of a rocket volley followed by a large explosion—which Le Monde had already concluded was not the al-Ahli explosion but happened over 20 seconds earlier, and in a different place, than the al-Ahli explosion.

 Der Spiegel reported that the opinion of Fabian Hoffman, a weapons researcher at the University of Oslo, is that the most likely explanation regarding the cause of the explosion is that a rocket fell apart in several phases and hit the hospital.
 According to Der Spiegel, Hoffman could not say for sure what caused the rocket's failure, but he suspected that the engine overheated, causing the rocket to fall to the ground.